 Stroll around the Old Town of Geneva

-Geneva is a beautiful city and of the best things to do during your 2 days in Geneva is to simply take the time to stroll around the compact city and enjoy Lake Geneva and the Old Town.
+Geneva is a beautiful city and of the best things to do as you explore Geneva is to simply take the time to stroll around the compact city and enjoy Lake Geneva and the Old Town.

 Cruise along Lake Geneva